2-day Trad Climbing Course

-This course is also suitable for people working towards a NZOIA Rock1 or NZOIA Rock2 awards.
+This course is suitable for recreational climbers and those working towards NZOIA (New Zealand Outdoor Instructors Association) Rock1 or Rock2 instructor awards.

 Gear & equipment

-All trad climbing gear and equipment is provided for this course.
+All the climbing gear and specialist equipment are available for you to borrow at no extra cost for the duration of the course.
 If you have your own or can borrow the gear that you will most likely end up climbing on, we recommend that you bring it along.
-We will send you a full gear list once you have completed your booking.
+A full gear list and course outline are available to download at the bottom of this page.

 How many people will be on my course?